lino-framework/lino/docs/tutorials/quickstart.rst

 This document is the first unit of a planned series of tutorial-style lessons for *Lino application developers*.
-The shell examples in this document were made on a Windows machine but should work the same on every platform.

 **This document is work in progress.**
 The examples are likely to not work exactly as described when you try them.